 The AU Arts Management Program, in collaboration with Strathmore, offers a prestigious merit-based award to full-time incoming or rising 2nd year graduate students in the Arts Management Program.
 MA candidates receive a scholarship for a designated number of academic credits plus a stipend and an opportunity to pursue professional projects at Strathmore, a major arts center located in the DC area.

-Strathmore’s mission is to present and produce exemplary visual and performing arts programs for diverse audiences; create dynamic arts education experiences; and nurture creative ideas and conversations that advance the future of the arts.
+Strathmore presents and produces exemplary visual and performing arts programs for diverse audiences, creates dynamic arts education experiences, and nurtures creative ideas and conversations that advance the future of the arts.

 Strathmore is looking for a graduate fellow with:

 - Strong attention to detail, experience in customer service, organizational and time-management skills;

 - Professional experience and interest in marketing, development, and community outreach;

 - Willingness to work some evenings and weekends to accommodate events and performances;

 - Experience with analytics programs and data assessment;

 - Fluency in a non-English language is a plus.

 - Create and help to manage compelling content for Strathmore’s social media platforms – Facebook, Instagram, and Twitter.